Coherent confluence modulo relations and double groupoids: Preliminaries

 \section{Preliminaries}

-In this preliminary section, we give notations on higher-dimensional categories used in this article.
-In particular, we recall the structure of polygraph from \cite{Street76,Power91,Burroni93} and we refer the reader to~\cite{GuiraudMalbos09,GuiraudMalbos12advances,GuiraudMalbos18} for rewriting properties of polygraphs.
-We recall the notion of double categories from~\cite{Ehresmann63} and we refer the reader to~\cite{BrownSpencer76, DawsonPare93, DawsonPare02} for deeper presentations on double categories and double groupoids.
+This preliminary section introduces notations on higher-dimensional categories used in this article.
+We recall the structures of polygraphs from \cite{Street76,Power91,Burroni93} and of double categories from~\cite{Ehresmann63}.
+We refer the reader to~\cite{GuiraudMalbos09,GuiraudMalbos12advances,GuiraudMalbos18} for rewriting properties of polygraphs and to~\cite{BrownSpencer76, DawsonPare93, DawsonPare02} for deeper presentations on double categories and double groupoids.